Twenty-five (card game): Ranking of cards

-So it will be seen that when diamonds are not trump, the is the worst card in the pack; when diamonds are trump it is the fourth best card in the game.
+So it will be seen that when diamonds are not trump (also known as off-suit), the is the worst card in the pack; when diamonds are trump it is the fourth best card in the game.
 When hearts are trumps, there is no second ace in the trump ranking, and whether trumps or not, the or is better than all plain cards in their respective suit.